chase-seibert/blog/_posts/2022-06-06-how-i-get-things-done-with-omnifocus.md

 I capture everything.
 Even things that end up not being good idea, or are not actionable.
 Maybe it's decent idea, it's just not a high priority.
 Over time, I've developed confidence to delete these items.
 Whether it's a project that's been languishing in my backlog for weeks with no actionable work, or a task that I've been procrastinating on, almost 50% of the items I enter get deleted, not completed.
-I feel fine about it!
 What I've realized is that these are not important.
 By virtue of not rising above other tasks or projects, over time they have settled into
 their naturally low priority spot.
 Often they are completed simply by telling someone else you're not going to do them, after all.